 “The samples extremely depleted in carbon 13 are a little like samples from Australia taken from sediment that was 2.7 billion years old,” said House.
 “Those samples were caused by biological activity when methane was consumed by ancient microbial mats, but we can’t necessarily say that on Mars because it’s a planet that may have formed out of different materials and processes than Earth.”

-To explain the exceptionally depleted samples, the researchers suggest three possibilities — a cosmic dust cloud, ultraviolet radiation breaking down carbon dioxide, or ultraviolet degradation of biologically created methane.
+The researchers propose three explanations for the severely depleted samples: a cosmic dust cloud, UV radiation breaking down carbon dioxide, or ultraviolet degradation of biologically generated methane.

 According to House, every couple of hundred million years the solar system passes through a galactic molecular cloud.

 “It doesn’t deposit a lot of dust,” said House.
 “It is hard to see any of these deposition events in the Earth record.”